 In.Sa.Cor Listed by payload Ransomware Group

 On March 14, 2026, French company In.Sa.Cor appeared on the leak site of the ransomware group known as Payload.
-The firm, which supplies gas regulators, plumbing fittings, and sanitary fixtures to residential and commercial customers, had internal files exfiltrated after a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone who has done business with the company — from homeowners to building contractors — may now find their personal or financial details at risk.
+The firm, which supplies gas regulators, plumbing fittings, and sanitary fixtures to residential and commercial customers, is claimed to have had internal files exfiltrated after a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, anyone who has done business with the company — from homeowners to building contractors — may now find their personal or financial details at risk.

 Public reporting indicates that In.Sa.Cor was listed on the Payload ransomware leak site on March 14, 2026.
 The data consists of internal files exfiltrated during a ransomware incident.
 No confirmed count of affected records has been published, and the precise types of information inside the files have not been independently verified.
 The company itself has not yet issued a public statement detailing what customer or employee data was taken.